stevengcooper/Data-Structure-for-a-Development-Team/README.md

 ## Follow your Team's progress from Start to Finish:
   1. Document every step of every Project:
-    * Big projects are processed in steps.
     * Developers track their hours on every step.
     * Every task can have multiple sub tasks.
     * Every Project can have multiple tasks.
   2. Track which Teams are working on which elements of the Project
     * Track which Developers are working on which Teams.
     * Teams can have the ability to: